Dr. Thomas Swan is a writer and scientist from England with a love for classical music.

 Below are biographies for six of the most famous Russian composers.
 Videos are provided to showcase some of their most recognizable work.

-Alexander Borodin (1833–1887)
+1. Alexander Borodin (1833–1887)

 Despite his fortuitous upbringing, Borodin was an admirable man who filled his life with honorable deeds.
-He pursued greater rights for women, and promoted education in his native land.
+He pursued greater rights for women and promoted education in his native land.
 He also trained as a chemist and spent a year working as a surgeon in a military hospital.

-Pyotr Ilyich Tchaikovsky (1840–1893)
+2. Pyotr Ilyich Tchaikovsky (1840–1893)

 In his lifetime, Tchaikovsky was unpopular due to his mixing of European and Russian styles of composition.
 Neither culture fully accepted him until after his death.
-This contributed to regular bouts of depression in which he was forced to hide his homosexuality.
+This, and the need to hide his homosexuality, contributed to regular bouts of depression.

 Eventually, the irrepressible brilliance of his work shone through, leading to it being performed by several composers at home and abroad, including Strauss and Taneyev.
 As Russian and Western values began to crossover, Tchaikovsky's music became even more popular, leading to international tours and acclaim.
 He died at the age of 53 from cholera, with some believing it was self-inflicted.